Why might you want to learn how to read tarot cards?

 Certain cards will follow you until you fully receive and internalize the message and no longer need to see it.
 With a journal, you can revisit each time that card popped up and find repeated or missed messages.

-During the month’s this blog was on hiatus, I kept getting the Hanged Man, which encourages us to hold off on a project and consider things from different angles before diving in.
+During this blog’s hiatus, I repeatedly drew the Hanged Man, which encourages us to consider different angles before diving into a project.
 I spent months clarifying what I actually want to blog about and how I want to approach this project.
 When I felt like I was in a good place, guess who disappeared from my readings?

 Let me know if you’re curious about or have experienced this phenomenon.
 I’d also love to hear what cards keep showing up for you!

 To learn from these persistent cards, I jot down my state of mind before I do a reading.
-When I review that entry, I remember what was going on in my life and see if I get similar readings each time I feel that way.
+When I review that entry, I jog my memory and see if I notice any patterns or trends.